I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 martial art I have ever seen in my life.
 I sometimes try to think of

-myself as a proponent of other martial arts, but, as soon as the chips are
+myself as a proponent of other martial arts, but, as soon as the chips

-got to work". #WeNeverContestThePointOfConnection
+"it's just got to work". #WeNeverContestThePointOfConnection

 #InterestingGameProfessor